-The results also showed that 'develop technical capability, monitor and control' is a significant strategy of contractors with 10.6% of the total variance.
+The results also showed that "Develop technical capability, monitor and control" is a significant strategy of contractors with 10.6% of the total variance.
 Contractor's technical competence to perform specialised work is one of the most important factors for successful project delivery.
 Several past studies concurred that high technical capabilities of a contractor indicate his abilities to deliver the project with quality on time and within budget (Acheamfour et al., 2020; Aje, 2012).
-This study indicates that selection of appropriate construction methods is an important sub-strategy.
-The research by Tsai, Lin, Lee, Chang, & Hsu (2013) shows that appropriate construction method selection is critical to contractors to manage delivery of modern complex construction projects.
-Contractor's regular monitoring and accurate change control process during implementation of planned activities helps project delivery.
-This is acknowledged by Davies & Harty (2013) as consistent project monitoring helps managers to make decisions on corrective measures and reschedule the construction program to ensure project delivery as planned.
+This study indicates that selection of appropriate construction methods is an important substrategy.
+The research by Tsai et al. (2013) showed that appropriate construction method selection is critical to contractors to manage delivery of modern complex construction projects.
+Contractor's regular monitoring and accurate change control process during the implementation of the planned activities helps project delivery.
+This is acknowledged by Davies and Harty (2013) as consistent project monitoring helps managers to make decisions on corrective measures and reschedule the construction programme to ensure the project delivery as planned.
 Another substrategy is to apply effective cost and budgeting control.
-Previous study by Lu et al. (2008) has addressed the importance of cost controlling.
-Another research by Yong & Mustaffa (2013) shows that poor monitoring and control will lead to project delay and cost overrun.
+Previous study by Lu, Shen and Yam (2008) has addressed the importance of cost controlling.
+Another research by Yong and Mustaffa (2013) showed that poor monitoring and control will lead to project delay and cost overrun.
 This research also indicates that mitigation of delays and conflicts is also an important sub-strategy.
-Conflicts in construction project delivery process not only delay the project but also affect the quality (Ariffin & Sutrisna, 2010).
-Previous study by Sambasivan & Soon (2007) revealed the need to minimise delays as it leads to cost overrun and disputes during the course of project delivery.
+Conflicts in construction project delivery process do not only delay the project but also affect the quality (Ariffin and Sutrisna, 2010).
+Previous study by Sambasivan and Soon (2007) revealed the need to minimise delays as it leads to cost overrun and disputes during project delivery.

-Organisational Efficiency and Financial Stability
+Strategy 5: Organisational Efficiency and Financial Stability

-This research highlights 'organisational efficiency and financial stability' as another main strategy with 8.3% variance.
-This strategy consists of four substrategies that are divided into two elements as, organisational efficiency and financial stability.
-For organisational efficiency, the survey showed that contractors must identify potential sources of risks and take necessary steps to manage those risks.
-Past research has reported that risk identification and management is crucial for contractors to meet the time, cost and quality targets (Hwang & Lim, 2013).
+This research highlights the "Organisational efficiency and financial stability" as another main strategy with 8.3% variance.
+This strategy consists of four substrategies that are divided into two elements, as organisational efficiency and financial stability.
+For organisational efficiency, the survey showed that contractors must identify potential sources of risks and take the necessary steps to manage those risks.
+Past research has reported that risk identification and management is crucial for contractors to meet the time, cost and quality targets (Hwang and Lim, 2013).
 Another sub-strategy is to improve company image through membership of trade or specialist associations.
 Contractor's reputation is usually derived from their past performance.
-However, it is necessary for contractors to improve reputation through membership in trade or specialist associations (Alzahrani & Emsley, 2013).
-Reputation gives an indication regarding contractor's ability to perform in projects (Kog & Yaman, 2016) though it is subjective.
+However, it is necessary for contractors to improve reputation through membership in trade or specialist associations (Alzahrani and Emsley, 2013).
+Reputation gives an indication regarding the contractor's ability to perform in the projects (Kog and Yaman, 2016) though it is subjective.
 Under financial stability, minimal reliance on client payment is highlighted as an important sub-strategy.
-In their research, Sambasivan & Soon (2007) found that contractors must ensure their sound financial resources for project delivery while Hartmann (2006) stated that poor financial resources can cause delay and quality issues.
-Another sub-strategy is cash flow forecast using software packages that is supported by Alzahrani & Emsley (2013) as poor cash flow forecasting is the major reasons for construction contractor's failures in project delivery.
+In their research, Sambasivan and Soon (2007) found that contractors must ensure their sound financial resources for project delivery while Hartmann (2006) stated that poor financial resources can cause delay and quality issues.
+Another sub-strategy is cash flow forecast using software packages that is supported by Alzahrani and Emsley (2013), as a poor cash flow forecasting is the major reason for the construction contractor's failures in project delivery.

-Legislative Compliance
+Strategy 6: Legislative Compliance